-- is (a) authorized to perform the ministerial or priestly functions of a religious denomination having a bona fide organization within the U.S.; or (b) is engaged solely as a missionary with a religious denomination or an interdenominational mission organization having a bona fide organization within the U.S.
+- a religious denomination or an interdenominational mission organization having a bona fide organization within the U.S.

-6. The applicant will depart the U.S. to live abroad with the citizen spouse within 30 to 45 days after the date of naturalization.
+- The applicant will depart the U.S. to live abroad with the citizen spouse not later than 45 days after the date of naturalization.
 And